paseaf/kafka-benchmarking/deployment/README.md

 ## Deploy System under Test (SUT) to GCP

+Note: We created a GCP VM with Ubuntu 20 as our deployment machine.

 ### Prepare Deployment Machine

 We use Terraform and Ansible to deploy the cluster.
 Install them on your deployment machine as follows.
 (We used Ubuntu 20.04 LTS).